National Library of India: Discovery of hidden chamber

 In 2010, the Ministry of Culture, the owner of the library, decided to get the library building restored by the Archaeological Survey of India (ASI).
 While taking stock of the library building, the conservation engineers discovered a previously unknown room.
 The secret ground-floor room, about 1000 sq. ft. in size, seems to have no opening of any kind.

 The ASI archaeologists tried to search the first floor area (that forms the ceiling of the room) for a trap door, but found nothing.
 Since the building is of historical and cultural importance, ASI has decided to bore a hole through the wall instead of breaking it.
 There are speculations about the room being a punishment room used by Warren Hastings and other British officials, or a place to store treasure.

 In 2011, the researchers announced that the room was filled entirely with mud, probably in an effort to stabilise the building.

-Visiting
+Museum of Word (Shabdalok)

-The National Library is located on Belvedere Road in Alipore.
-It is open between 8.00 am and 8.00 pm on all working days and between 9.30 am and 6.00 pm on Saturdays, Sundays and Government of India holidays.
+On July 19, 2026, the Ministry of Culture inaugurated an immersive 'Museum of Word' at the National Library.
+Featuring nine state-of-the-art galleries, it "encourage visitors to interact with language rather than simply read about it.
+Interactive boards, touch-based exhibits, games and puzzles introduce words from all 22 official languages of India, allowing visitors to learn through play," writes The Telegraph, an English newspaper headquartered in Kolkata.